Hewlett-Packard-ESS/docker-elasticsearch/README.md

 Remember, backups are deltad, please read: [Backing up your Cluster](http://www.elastic.co/guide/en/elasticsearch/guide/current/backing-up-your-cluster.html).

+## Performance
+In order for elasticsearch to configure itself in the most optimal way possible, you'll want to run the container privileged.
+This isn't required, but will do things like jvm malloc.

 ## License
 This docker application is distributed unter the MIT License (MIT).